ubc-library-rc/data-spreadsheets-social-sciences/index.md

 nav_order: 1
 ---

+# Data Organization in Spreadsheets for Social Scientists

 Good data organization is the foundation of any research project.
 Most researchers have data in spreadsheets, so it’s the place that many research projects start.

 Typically we organize data in spreadsheets in ways that we as humans want to work with the data.
 However computers require data to be organized in particular ways.
 In order to use tools that make computation more efficient, such as programming languages like R or Python, we need to structure our data the way that computers need the data.
 Since this is where most research projects start, this is where we want to start too!